MA Program Requirements

 Linguistic Forum (LIN2100Y)

-Each MA student prepares an original research paper, working closely with a supervisor.
+In the Linguistic Forum, each MA student prepares an original research paper.
 The Forum paper must display scholarly merit, originality, and knowledge of the topic.
-The Forum class meets weekly from September through April; each student makes a series of presentations on their topic over the course of the year, and provides constructive feedback to the other MA students.
-The Forum paper is to be completed by the end of the summer term and is evaluated by both the supervisor and a second reader chosen by the student and the supervisor.
-The paper is usually between 40 and 120 pages long.
+Each student works closely with their advisor in preparing this paper.
+The course meets weekly from September to April, and each student is expected to make a series of presentations on their topic over the course of the year, and to provide constructive feedback to the other MA students in the Forum.
+The Forum paper is to be completed by August of the final year of the program and is evaluated by both the advisor and a second reader chosen by the student and the advisor.
+The Forum paper is usually between 40 and 120 pages long.

 The following is a typical timetable for completion of the MA Forum paper.
-It is meant as a guideline; students will establish specific deadlines for drafts and other research milestones with their supervisors.
+This is not a required timeline, but a guideline; students will establish specific deadlines for drafts and other stages of their research with their supervisors.

 Timeline Progress

-September: Identify a specific topic for the paper, based on discussions with the supervisor.
+September: Identify a specific topic for the paper, based on discussions with the advisor.

 Late September-Early